 Country: United Kingdom

-Founded in 2010, Listverse is a website that produces top 10 lists on a wide variety of topics.
-According to their about page they state “Listverse—the original Top 10 site publishes lists that intrigue and educate, specializing in the bizarre or lesser-known trivia.
+Founded in 2010, Listverse is a website that produces top 10 lists on various topics.
+According to their about page, they state “Listverse—the original Top 10 site publishes lists that intrigue and educate, specializing in the bizarre or lesser-known trivia.
 Every day we present three or more new, unique lists.
 The current editor is Jamie Frater.

 Funded by / Ownership

 In review, Listverse produces lists that are designed to be clickbait for the purpose of social media sharing.
 Lists are submitted by users as well as written by staff.
 Lists typically have sensational headlines such as this: 10 Disturbing Facts About The Rostov Ripper, Andrei Chikatilo.
 While these facts may be credible, there isn’t a single source used to verify their accuracy.

 Listverse also creates lists based on politics that cover both sides, such as 10 Reasons Democrats Shouldn’t Want Joseph Biden Nominated and this 10 Dark Secrets Of Donald J. Trump.
 However, when reviewing numerous political lists, the majority are positive toward conservatives and negative toward liberals such as this: 10 Biggest Scandals Of The Obama Presidency.
 This story is properly sourced to various credible outlets such as NPR.
 At the same time, this next story reads like a white nationalist’s checklist: 10 Indications That Western Society Is Collapsing.

 Listverse also frequently creates lists based on conspiracy theories and pseudoscience; however, these lists are not an endorsement but rather information about those topics.